-Prerequisite: Recommended Principles of Architecture, Principles of Construction or Construction Technology 1 Course Description: In Heating, Ventilation, and Air Conditioning and Refrigeration Technology I, students will gain knowledge and skills needed to enter the industry as technicians in the HVAC and refrigeration industry or building maintenance industry, prepare for a postsecondary degree in a specified field of construction management, or pursue an approved apprenticeship program.
+Prerequisite: Recommended Principles of Architecture, Principles of Construction, or Construction Technology 1

+Course Description: In Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology I, students will gain knowledge and skills needed to enter the industry as technicians in the HVAC and refrigeration industry or building maintenance industry, prepare for a postsecondary degree in a specified field of construction management, or pursue an approved apprenticeship program.
 Students will acquire knowledge and skills in safety, principles of HVAC theory, use of tools, codes, and installation of HVAC and refrigeration equipment.
-Students may earn industry certifications.

-Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology II (pending board approval) (CTHVA2) $10^{th} - 12^{th}$ 2 credit
+Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology II $11^{th}-12^{th}$ 2 credits